lonestone/redux-zap/packages/redux-zap/README.md

 // Counter store written with Redux Zap import counter from './counter'
-// Counter store written in a classic way import classicCounter, { IState as IClassicCounterState } from './classic-counter'
+// Counter store written in a classic way import classicCounter, { State as ClassicCounterState } from './classic-counter'

 export const { reducers, actions, initialState } = combineStores({
   counter
 })

-// Combine root state type from zaps with other states (if you're using Typescript) export type IRootState = typeof initialState & {
+// Combine root state type from zaps with other states (if you're using Typescript) export type RootState = typeof initialState & {
-  classicCounter: IClassicCounterState
+  classicCounter: ClassicCounterState
 }

 export default createStore(